dfinity/bitcoin-canister/INTERFACE_SPECIFICATION.md

 The canister ID of the Bitcoin canister for Bitcoin mainnet is `ghsi2-tqaaa-aaaan-aaaca-cai`.
 The canister ID of the Bitcoin canister for Bitcoin testnet (v4) is `g4xu7-jiaaa-aaaan-aaaaq-cai`.

 Information about Bitcoin and the IC Bitcoin integration can be found in the [Bitcoin developer guides](https://developer.bitcoin.org/devguide/) and    the [Bitcoin integration documentation](https://internetcomputer.org/docs/current/references/bitcoin-how-it-works).

-### `bitcoin_get_utxos`
+### `bitcoin_get_utxos` #bitcoin_get_utxos

-This method can only be called by canisters, i.e., it cannot be called by external users via ingress messages.
+This endpoint can only be called by canisters, i.e., it cannot be called by external users via ingress messages.

 Given a `get_utxos_request`, which must specify a Bitcoin address and a Bitcoin network (`mainnet` or `testnet`), the function returns all unspent transaction outputs (UTXOs) associated with the provided address in the specified Bitcoin network based on the current view of the Bitcoin blockchain available to the Bitcoin component.
 The UTXOs are returned sorted by block height in descending order.